sonalisinha85/ibkr-webportal/Readme.md

 >
 >>Design
 >>com.ibkr.qa.navigation
 >>>1.
-WebOperation class - used to defined different Web Elements and methods to capture them
+WebOperation class - is base class for all pages classes
+>>>   and is used to defined different Web Elements and methods to capture them
+>>>2.
+Each page classes should extend WebOperations directly or indirectly
+>>>
 >
 >>com.ibkr.qa.pages
 >>> 1. Page classes are created for each Page. e.g. LoginPage - Used to Login to the portal
 >>> 2. All locators available on the page are defined under respective class
->>> 3. All com.ibkr.qa.pages object classes extends WebOperation class
+>>> 3. All pages object classes extends WebOperation class
 >>modals
 >>> 1. Modal classes are created for each modal that appears on the UI e.g. Workflow modal
 >